bmatern/epitope-demo/README.md

 Deceased_2,A*02:01,A*01:01,B*07:02,B*08:01,C*07:01,C*01:02,DRB1*15:01,DRB1*03:01,DQB1*06:01,DQB1*02:01
 `

-These are the three potential donor strings combined:
+These are the three potential donor strings combined **(Copy-Paste this text into Donors Input Wizard)**:

 Father,A\*02:01,A\*02:01,B\*08:01,B\*07:02,C\*06:02,C\*07:01,DRB1\*03:01,DRB1\*13:01,DQB1\*06:02,DQB1\*02:02